dsusco/tp.net-armageddon.org/_site/_units/dragonship.md

   - "transport"
 notes:
   |
     May transport twelve Vampire Raiders and the units being carried on them.
-Armed with either an Orbital Bombardment or two Pin-Point Attacks
+Armed with either an Orbital Bombardment or Pin-Point Attacks.
 weapons:
   -
     id: "orbital-bombardment-8bp"
     multiplier: "0–1"
   -
-    id: "pin-point-attack"
+    id: "pin-point-attacks-2x"
-    multiplier: "0–2"
+    multiplier: "0–1"
 ---